Introduction

 Setback Requirements

-Must be 10 feet from the front and 5 feet from the side, maintaining a uniform look in the neighborhood and ensuring enough space between buildings for safety and aesthetics.
+Additions must be set back at least 10 feet from the front property line and 5 feet from the side, promoting a cohesive look within the neighborhood and maintaining adequate separation for safety and aesthetics.

 Floor Area Ratio (FAR):

-Additions must maintain a FAR of 0.5, balancing the building’s footprint with the overall lot size to prevent overcrowding and maintain open spaces.
+All additions must maintain a FAR of 0.5, which balances the structure’s footprint with the overall lot area to prevent overcrowding and safeguard open spaces.

 Permitting Process Timeline